FreddieBrown/paxos/README.md

 # PAXOS

-This repo is a asynchronous Rust implementation of the PAXOS consensus protocol.
+This repo is an asynchronous Rust implementation of the PAXOS consensus protocol.

 This is a multi-threaded simulation desgined to show how PAXOS works for a certain f-tolerance.